 Robert Murphy is an award-winning cinematographer, director and editor based in Los Angeles.
-He has worked as cinematographer on twelve feature films and as editor on six feature films, in addition to dozens of shorts, music videos, and commercials.
+He has worked as cinematographer on 14 feature films and as editor on 7 feature films, in addition to dozens of shorts, music videos, and commercials.
 He has also acted in several films as well, including “In Search of a Midnight Kiss” and “Rage.”

 In 2011 Robert won the award for best cinematography at the Los Angeles Downtown Film Festival for the feature comedy “Carlos Spills the Beans,” directed by Brian McGuire.

-Robert recently completed shooting the feature comedy “Hollywood.con,”directed by Mika Boorem.
+In 2021, Robert shot the feature comedy “Hollywood.con,”directed by Mika Boorem.
 It’s currently available on Amazon and stars Mika Boorem, Tom Arnold, Herbert Russell, and Paige Howard.

-Also in 2022, Robert worked as cinematographer and co-editor on the feature film "Peridot," which was released to great reviews by Gravitas Pictures and Peccadillo Pictures in North America and the UK in the fall of 2022.
-Peridot is directed by Shayne Collins and produced by Shayne Collins, Lisa Hall, Bernadette Camus and Robert Murphy.
+In 2022, Robert worked as cinematographer and co-editor on the feature film "Peridot," which was released to great reviews by Gravitas Pictures and Peccadillo Pictures in North America and the UK in the fall of 2022.
+Peridot is directed by Shayne Collins and produced by Shayne Collins, Lisa Hall, Bernadette Camus and Robert Murphy

-Robert has also shot and co-edited several shorts for visionary comedic actor/director Malie Mason.
+Robert has also shot and co-edited several shorts for visionary comedic actor/director Malie Mason., comedian Merrell Molly, and horror director Lenox Myette.

 “Director of photography Robert Murphy deserves a Spirit Award of his own for his breathtaking and evocative lensing of ever-cinematic Berlin and Montenegro.”